w3f/polkadot-wiki/docs/learn-auction.md

 eligible to win exclusive of the others.

-The winner selection algorithm will pick bids that may be non-overlapping in order to maximize the amount of DOT held over the entire 2-year lease duration of the parachain slot.
+The winner selection algorithm will pick bids that may be non-overlapping in order to maximize the amount of tokens held over the entire lease duration of the parachain slot.
 This means that the highest bidder for any given slot lease period might not always win (see the [example below](#examples)).

 A random number, which is based on the VRF used by Polkadot, is determined at each block.
 Additionally, each auction will have a threshold that starts at 0 and increases to 1.
-The random number produced by the VRF is examined next to the threshold to determine if that block is the end of the auction.
+The random number produced by the VRF is examined next to the threshold to determine if that block is the end of the auction withing the so-called _ending period_.
 Additionally, the VRF will pick a block from the last epoch to take the state of bids from (to mitigate some types of attacks from malicious validators).

+{{ kusama: On Kusama, the ending period is 1 hour long. :kusama }}

 ### Examples

 There is one parachain slot available.

-Charlie bids `75 DOT` for the range 1 - 4.
+Charlie bids `75` for the range 1 - 4.

-Dave bids `100 DOT` for the range 3 - 4.
+Dave bids `100` for the range 3 - 4.

-Emily bids `40 DOT` for the range 1 - 2.
+Emily bids `40` for the range 1 - 2.

 Let's calculate each bidder's valuation according to the algorithm.
 We do this by multiplying the bond amount by the number of periods in the specified range of the bid.